-4. Use art as the backbone to your scheme
+9. Use art as the backbone to your scheme

 A favorite artwork is a classic starting point for a bedroom color scheme.
 Make this your color cue – experiment with the colors used, select two or three, then take it from there.

 ‘We designed this vibrant girl’s bedroom to complement the client’s art collection,’ says interior designer Kate Guinness, who sourced the rug in Morocco.

-5. Have confidence when it comes to color
+10. Have confidence when it comes to color

 Getting the color right in a room can be a tricky business.
 Even with all their experience, it can take time for professionals to make a decision.
 There is a lot to consider – the size and shape of the space, the available natural light and its direction, who it is for, etc. However, many of us are becoming more confident with color trends in our spaces, especially after we spent so much time in our homes during the pandemic.

 ‘A large space can often handle a blanket of color that works with both north- and south-facing light,’ says Tom Morris of Morrisstudio (opens in new tab).
 ‘If wall colors are strong, I tone down the colors in the furnishings, or vice versa.’

-6. Put bedroom lighting at the forefront
+11. Put bedroom lighting at the forefront

 Sarah Barker from Vanrenen GW Designs (opens in new tab) thinks about functionality as well as aesthetics when selecting the right lighting for a bedroom.
 ‘Lighting needs to be low and atmospheric but it is important to be able to read.
 I am not so keen on overhead lights in bedrooms so we often use small wall lights next to the bed for additional attractive light.’

-8. Introduce colored furniture
+12. Introduce colored furniture

 Using colored furniture or embracing painted furniture ideas (opens in new tab) makes it easier to change up an otherwise neutral space.
 This works particularly well for bedrooms where children may grow out of, or get tired of, particular colors and pieces.

 ‘This bedroom belongs to a little girl and we wanted to create something calm and feminine but also something that she can grow into,’ explains Tamsin.
 ‘The green antique French carved oak bookcase with soft yellow highlights anchors the room while the soft mauve linen bedding provides a tranquil element.’